bahanonu/ciatah/README.md

 Repository notes:
 - Covers preprocessing of calcium imaging videos, cell and activity trace extraction (with PCA-ICA, CELLMax, EXTRACT, CNMF, and CNMF-E), manual and automated sorting of cell extraction outputs, cross-session alignment of cells, and more.
 - Supports `PCA-ICA`, `CNMF`, and `CNMF-E` cell extraction methods publicly along with `CELLMax` and `EXTRACT` for Schnitzer Lab collaborators.
 Additional methods can be integrated upon request.
-- Most extensively tested on MATLAB `2015b` and `2017a`.
-Moderate testing on `2018b`.
+- Most extensively tested on Windows MATLAB `2015b` and `2017a`.
+Moderate testing on Windows and OSX (10.10.5) `2017b` and `2018b`.
 Individual functions and `calciumImagingAnalysis` class should work on other MATLAB versions after `2015b`, but submit an issue if errors occur.
 - This repository consists of code used in
   - G. Corder*, __B.
 Ahanonu*__, B. F. Grewe, D. Wang, M. J. Schnitzer, and G. Scherrer (2019).
 An amygdalar neural ensemble encoding the unpleasantness of painful experiences. _Science_, 363, 276-281. http://science.sciencemag.org/content/363/6424/276.
   - and similar code helped process data in: J.G.
 Parker*, J.D.
 Marshall*, __B.
 Ahanonu__, Y.W.
 Wu, T.H.
 Kim, B.F.
 Grewe, Y. Zhang, J.Z.
 Li, J.B.
 Ding, M.D.
 Ehlers, and M.J.
 Schnitzer (2018).
 Diametric neural ensemble dynamics in parkinsonian and dyskinetic states. _Nature_, 557, 177–182. https://doi.org/10.1038/s41586-018-0090-6.